-- (1) Within 2 business days after giving an emergency authorisation, a senior officer (or another person on his or her behalf) must apply to the Supreme Court or a magistrate for approval of the exercise of powers under the emergency authorisation. - (2) The application may be made to - (a) the Supreme Court in any case; or - (b) a magistrate in the case of an application for the exercise of powers under the emergency authorisation authorising the use of a device within this jurisdiction only. - (3) An application - (a) must specify - (i) the name of the applicant; and - (ii) the kind of surveillance device sought to be approved and, if a warrant is sought, the nature and duration of the warrant; and - (b) must be supported by an affidavit setting out the grounds on which the approval (and warrant, if any) is sought. - (4) The Supreme Court or magistrate may refuse to consider the application until the applicant gives the Supreme Court or magistrate all the

-- information the Supreme Court or magistrate requires about the application in the way the Supreme Court or magistrate requires. - (5) The Supreme Court or a magistrate must hear an application for the approval of the exercise of powers under an emergency authorisation in the absence of anyone other than the following: - (a) the applicant; - (b) someone the Supreme Court or magistrate permits to be present; - (c) an Australian legal practitioner representing anyone mentioned in paragraphs (a) and (b). - (6) Also the Supreme Court or magistrate must hear the application - (a) in the absence of the person placed under or proposed to be placed under surveillance (the "relevant person") or anyone likely to inform the relevant person of the application; and - (b) without the relevant person having been informed of the application.
+- (1) Within 2 business days after giving an emergency authorisation, a senior officer (or another person on his or her behalf) must apply to the Supreme Court or a magistrate for approval of the exercise of powers under the emergency authorisation. - (2) The application may be made to - (a) the Supreme Court in any case; or - (b) a magistrate in the case of an application for the exercise of powers under the emergency authorisation authorising the use of a device within this jurisdiction only. - (3) An application - (a) must specify - (i) the name of the applicant; and - (ii) the kind of surveillance device sought to be approved and, if a warrant is sought, the nature and duration of the warrant; and - (b) must be supported by an affidavit setting out the grounds on which the approval (and warrant, if any) is sought. - (4) The Supreme Court or magistrate may refuse to consider the application until the applicant gives the Supreme Court or magistrate all the s.
+26 Part 3 - Emergency Authorisations information the Supreme Court or magistrate requires about the application in the way the Supreme Court or magistrate requires.
+(5) The Supreme Court or a magistrate must hear an application for the approval of the exercise of powers under an emergency authorisation in the absence of anyone other than the following: (a) the applicant; (b) someone the Supreme Court or magistrate permits to be present; (c) an Australian legal practitioner representing anyone mentioned in paragraphs (a) and (b).
+(6) Also the Supreme Court or magistrate must hear the application - (a) in the absence of the person placed under or proposed to be placed under surveillance (the "relevant person") or anyone likely to inform the relevant person of the application; and (b) without the relevant person having been informed of the application.
+26. Cons sideration of application (1) Before deciding an application for approval in respect of an emergency authorisation given under section 23, the Supreme Court or a magistrate must, in particular, and being mindful of the intrusive nature of using a surveillance device, consider the following: